RameshCKrishnan/comand_line_test/README.md

 Checkout - reset working copy of the file

 ## How
-git add -p <file>  for stagin the portion of a file gives the option to either stage chunk by chunk or all the changes option e: give the greater flexibility by allowing to pick the changes that needs to be committed
+git add -p <file>  for staging the portion of a file gives the option to either stage hunk(s) or all the changes option e: gives greater flexibility to selectively pick the changes that needs to be committed

 git cherry-pick <commit>:
-cherry picks the selected commit and applies the changes to the current working copy and adds the commit
+cherry picks the selected commit  and adds the commit to the working copy

 git cherry-pick -n <commit>:
 cherry picks the selected commit and applies the changes to the current working copy but doesn't add the commit